dagargo/overwitch/README.md

 [...]
 ```

+### systemd service

-This way, having a systemd unit works and there is no need for service restarts when plugging in devices.
+Using `overwitch-cli -s` allows having a systemd unit which does not need for a service restart when plugging in devices.

 ```
 /etc/systemd/user$ cat overwitch.service
 [Unit]
 Description=Overwitch service
+After=pipewire.service
+Requires=pipewire.service

 [Service]
 GuessMainPID=true
 ExecStart=overwitch-cli -b 8 -s
 Restart=on-failure

+[Install]
+WantedBy=default.target
 ```

+Running `systemctl --user enable overwitch.service` is needed to allow the service to be started at boot.

 Obviously, when running the service there is no need for the GUI whatsoever.